What is Laparoscopic Lysis of Adhesions Surgery?

 Laparoscopic Lysis of Adhesions is a specialized surgical procedure that requires the expertise of skilled medical professionals.
 The individuals involved in performing this procedure and whom you should contact include:

 • General Surgeon or Laparoscopic Surgeon: A general surgeon or a surgeon with expertise in laparoscopic procedures is the primary medical professional who performs Laparoscopic Lysis of Adhesions.
-These surgeons have extensive training in minimally invasive surgical techniques and are skilled in using laparoscopic instruments to perform the procedure.
+These surgeons have extensive training in minimally invasive surgical techniques and are skilled in using laparoscopic instruments.

 • Hospital or Surgical Center: Laparoscopic Lysis of Adhesions is typically performed in a hospital or surgical center with the necessary equipment and facilities for minimally invasive surgery.
 Contact the surgical department or the hospital's outpatient surgery center to inquire about the availability of qualified surgeons who can perform the procedure.